-There are generally only two seasons in the Tropics, 'the green’ and ‘the dry’.
-The Port Douglas and Daintree green season weather begins with the first
+There are generally only two seasons in the Tropics, 'the dry' and ‘the green’.

 The green season is often dramatic, wildly beautiful and eagerly awaited by the flora and fauna of the tropical rainforests.
 Without our annual rainfall, there would be no rainforest and, as many visitors discover, our ‘liquid sunshine’ doesn’t interfere with diving, snorkelling or touring.